-All surgeries are by appointment with a specific doctor, with a consultation time of ten minutes.
+All surgeries are by appointment with a specific doctor, with a consultation time of fifteen minutes.
 A number of on the day appointments are released each day at 08:30.
 It is your duty to inform the surgery if you are unable to keep your appointment.

 We will always try fit a person into a surgery if they need to be seen.
 You may be required to speak to a clinician if all the "on the day" appointments have been allocated.
 We provide 40 - 50 'on the day' appointments each day.
+Some pre bookable appointments are available up to 3 weeks in advance.

 If you need to see a doctor urgently, we will make every effort to accommodate this request but not necessarily with the doctor of your choice.